GOD A CONSUMING FIRE

 The Bible sometimes refers to God as a "consuming fire."
 What does this mean?

 The first time this concept is introduced is found in Deuteronomy 4:24: "For the LORD your God is a consuming fire, a jealous God."
 Here, the idea of "consuming fire" stands alongside God's jealousy.
-The context of the chapter deals with God's command not to worship other gods.
-Only the Lord was to be worshiped.
+The context of this chapter concerns God's command not to worship other gods.
 He would not tolerate others' worship; He was a "consuming fire" in the sense that He desired all of the Israelites' worship.

 Deuteronomy 9:3 also refers to the Lord as a "consuming fire."
-In this context, God would serve as a consuming fire to destroy Israel's enemies.
-The idea is that of a wildfire that would destroy those who opposed God's people.
+God would serve as a consuming fire to destroy Israel's enemies in this context.
+The idea is a wildfire that would destroy those who opposed God's people.

-Isaiah 33:14 would later refer to the "consuming fire" of God's wrath in judgment.
+Isaiah 33:14 would later refer to God's wrath in judgment as to the "consuming fire."
 In this case, the term was not mentioned with God as a consuming fire but rather spoke of His actions to judge sin.
 Isaiah 30:27 adds, "his tongue is like a devouring fire," another reference to judgment.

 In the New Testament, Hebrews 12:28-29 provides a perspective on this issue as well: "Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, for our God is a consuming fire."
 This passage refers to God's "consuming fire" as a reason for reverent worship.
 Believers will receive an eternal kingdom and are to offer devoted worship.